Created by Karl Kesel and Tom Grummet

 Since then he has returned to the Teen Titans (T.T. #81) and now lives with Martha Kent in Smallville, Kansas.
 (Adventure v.2 #1)

-Over the millenia, many other Superboys were cloned from this original Superboy's DNA, by the year 85,271, the one millionth actual clone was produced.
-Many of these Superboys were associated with the Legions of their era, especially Cris Kend, the Superboy of the 843rd century, who, with Wildfire, saved Earth from being destroyed by a bomb in his own era, and was summoned by the Justice Legion L of the year 85,271 to help save the United Planets Cluster from dissolving into its seperate planets before it was discovered that the threat of dissolution was an illusion.
+Over the millennia, many other Superboys were cloned from this original Superboy's DNA, by the year 85,271, the one millionth actual clone was produced.
+Many of these Superboys were associated with the Legions of their era, especially Cris Kend, the Superboy of the 843rd century, who, with Wildfire, saved Earth from being destroyed by a bomb in his own era, and was summoned by the Justice Legion L of the year 85,271 to help save the United Planets Cluster from dissolving into its separate planets before it was discovered that the threat of dissolution was an illusion.

 It is speculated that Superboy's death in Infinite Crisis coincided with litigation against DC by the heirs of Superman's co-creator, Jerry Siegel.
 Siegel had always maintained that he was not properly compensated for the creation of Superboy (let alone Superman himself).
 During this time, there were several noticeable absences of the name "Superboy" from the mythos of Superman himself.
 Ironically, although the Infinite Crisis had restored Superman's childhood adventures with the Legion of Super-Heroes, it was maintained (on television and in comics) that he was always called "Superman" during those adventures.